Frequently Asked Questions

 How does course registration work?

 First, an exchange student must be admitted to UNF.
 Once admitted, exchange students cannot be registered for courses until they have an approved Immunization Form on file with the UNF and have confirmed their international health insurance preference.
-Once the submitted course schedule request is approved, the International Business Flagship staff registers exchange students for their classes.
-The Coggin Study Abroad advisor will communicate with exchange students throughout the registration process.
+Once the submitted course schedule request is approved, UNF staff registers exchange students for their classes.
+A UNF International Center coordinator will communicate with exchange students throughout the registration process.

 How many courses can I take while at UNF?